-The idea of investing in a whole new keyboard tailored to your needs as a gamer may seem like a frivolity to some, but many gamers swear by the features a gaming keyboard offers.
-A gaming keyboard can provide you with a more ergonomic experience, more options for assigning shortcuts and macros, and some cool aesthetics that can let everyone know you’re a gamer.
+The idea of investing in a whole new keyboard tailored to your needs as a gamer may seem frivolous to some, but many gamers swear by the features offered by a gaming keyboard.
+A gaming keyboard can provide you with a more ergonomic experience, more options for assigning shortcuts and macros, and some cool aesthetics that let everyone know you’re a gamer.

-There’s no doubt that gaming keyboards can become expensive, but they don’t have to be.
+There’s no doubt that gaming keyboards can become expensive, but they don’t always have to be.
 We’ve scoured the web in search of the best budget gaming keyboards.
-The 11 cheap gaming keyboards on our list are all under $100, but they all outperform their asking price significantly.
-Read on to learn more about what’s available.
+The 11 gaming keyboards on our list are all under $100, but they all significantly outperform the expectations of their price point significantly.
+Read on to learn more about just some of the budget options available.

 TD;LR - 10 Best Gaming Keyboard Under $100 :